hyprwm/hyprland-wiki/pages/Configuring/Dispatchers.md

 This can be used to prevent Chromium-based browsers from going into presentation mode when they detect they have been fullscreened.

 `fullscreenstate 0 2` Keeps the window non-fullscreen, but the client goes into fullscreen mode within the window.

-The `fullscreenstate` dispatcher is designed to replace the legacy `fullscreen`.
-The `fullscreen` dispatcher is planned for deprecation and will be removed in the future.